Implement Gaussian screening of electrostatics

 V(r_ij) = q_i q_j erf(z_ij r_ij) / r_ij

-#1 Updated by David van der Spoel about 2 years ago
+#1 Updated by David van der Spoel over 2 years ago

 In the present form of the topology file each molecule could specify a new section with screening widths z_i.
 This in order to remain compatible to older topologies.
 E.g.: